 Right off the bat, you should be able to find keywords that have transactional intent.
 These are keywords with commercial terms like “buy,” “hire,” “price,” or “cost.”

 You can also use the tool’s filter feature to easily sieve out transactional keywords from the bunch.
 Simply click ‘Advanced filters’ and type in a commercial term that makes sense for your keyword.

 Within seconds, you should find target keywords that could draw in the type of audience who could appreciate the content you have in store for them.

-If you’re interested in trying out SEMrush yourself, check out this page for exclusive free trial offers — only for MasterBlogging readers!
+If you’re interested in trying out SEMrush yourself, check out this Semrush review and tutorial to learn how to use it effectively.
+It includes a 30-day Semrush trial offer as well — only for MasterBlogging readers!

 By now, every marketer knows that most online folks have a short attention span.

 Even with stellar writing skills, it’s hard to entice them with a thick wall of text devoid of any color whatsoever.
 If you want to pique their interest, your blog content needs to have a compelling featured image that catches their eyes.

 Some of the best resource sites you can use to find high-quality featured images are Pexels, Flickr, and Pixabay.

 Another way to capture your audience’s attention from the get-go is to display a “table of contents” at the beginning of your post.

 If you’ve been an avid follower of my blog, you’ll know that this is one of my habits when writing and publishing content.